Singular value distribution of dense random matrices with block Markovian dependence: Abstract

 A block Markov chain is a Markov chain whose state space can be partitioned into a finite number of clusters such that the transition probabilities only depend on the clusters.
 Block Markov chains thus serve as a model for Markov chains with communities.
 This paper establishes limiting laws for the singular value distributions of the empirical transition matrix and empirical frequency matrix associated to a sample path of the block Markov chain whenever the length of the sample path is $\Theta(n^2)$ with $n$ the size of the state space.

 The proof approach is split into two parts.
-First, we introduce a class of symmetric random matrices with dependence called approximately uncorrelated random matrices with variance profile.
+First, we introduce a class of symmetric random matrices with dependent entries called approximately uncorrelated random matrices with variance profile.
 We establish their limiting eigenvalue distributions by means of the moment method.
-Second, we develop a coupling argument to show that this general-purpose result applies to block Markov chains.
+Second, we develop a coupling argument to show that this general-purpose result applies to the singular value distributions associated with the block Markov chain.

 \textbf{Keywords:} Block Markov chains, random matrices, approximately uncorrelated, variance profile, Poisson limit theorem.\\

 \textbf{MSC2020:} 60B20; 60J10.